Budgeting for university

 - Student accommodation

-Council tax (most students are NOT eligible for this)
+Council tax (most students are NOT liable for this)

 You won't need to pay council tax if you live with other full-time students.
-You may need to get a 'certificate of student status' from your university to prove your exemption.
-If there's a non-student in the house, the household will become liable, but often at a reduced amount.
+You may need to get proof of your student status from your uni to prove your exemption.
+If there's a non-student in the house, the household will become liable for council tax, but often at a reduced amount.

 Utility bills (gas, electricity and water)

 Make sure bills are paid on time.
-Direct debit payments can spread the cost and be the cheaper option, but it means one person has to get money from the others.
-Ask your housemates to set up a monthly standing order to the bill payer's account for their share of the bill.
+Direct debit payments can spread the cost and be the cheaper option, but it means one person has to get money from the others and there must be enough money in the account to cover the bill.
+Ask your housemates to set up a monthly standing order to the bill payer's account for their share of the bill or use a bill splitting app to help you keep track.

-Some rental properties may have a prepayment meter for energy, which can make it easier to budget, but beware that you could end up paying more than if you pay monthly or quarterly.
+Some rental properties may have a prepayment meter for energy, which can make it easier to budget, but you’ll end up paying more than if you pay monthly or quarterly.

 Water might be dealt with by your landlord.
 If you're on a water meter, be careful not to waste water.